ALCO RS-2

 The ALCO RS-2 is a 1500–1600 hp B-B diesel-electric locomotive built by the American Locomotive Company (ALCO) from 1946 to 1950.
 ALCO introduced the model after World War II as an improvement on the ALCO RS-1.
 Between 1946 and 1950, 377 examples of the RS-2 were built, primarily for American and Canadian customers.

-ALCO discontinued the RS-2 in 1950 in favor of the very similar RS-3, which was significantly more popular.
+ALCO discontinued the RS-2 in 1950 in favor of the very similar RS-3, which was more popular.
 Several examples have been preserved.

 Design and development

-The RS-2 was a further development of the road switcher concept.
-It had more horsepower than the RS-1, to better meet the needs of heavy road service.
-Externally, the RS-2 bodywork was more rounded, while mechanically the new 244 engine was introduced.
-A turbocharged four stroke V12 with a 9 × 10+1/2 in bore and stroke developing 1,500 (later 1,600) hp at 1,000 rpm, it had a smaller cylinder, higher cylinder speed design than the 539 used in the RS-1.
-Production of the RS-2 was delayed several months while Alco worked out the new four pipe divided low rise manifold for the GE constant pressure RD-1 turbocharger.
-The 244 engine was not a reliable design, however, and was replaced in less than ten years by the Alco 251 engine.
+The RS-2 was a further development of the road switcher concept inaugurated with the RS-1.
+Externally, the RS-2 bodywork was more rounded.
+A more significant change was the switch from the RS-1's ALCO 539T engine to the ALCO 244, adding horsepower to better handle heavy road service.
+The new engine was a turbocharged four-stroke V12 diesel engine with a 9 × 10+1/2 in bore and stroke developing 1,500 (later 1,600) hp at 1,000 rpm.
+Compared to the 539, it had a smaller cylinder and higher cylinder speed.
+Production of the RS-2 was delayed several months while ALCO worked out the new four-pipe divided low-rise manifold for the GE constant-pressure RD-1 turbocharger.
+The 244 engine was not a reliable design, however, and was replaced in less than ten years by the ALCO 251 engine.